 Why should that matter to us in America?
 We all live downstream.
 Over time, all the pollution will move into the ecosystems and make their way into the oceans.
 The oceans touch us all in some way.
 But a more immediate concern is our food supply.
 Americans now import much of its food from other countries.

 “One letter from local farmers described how a nearby factor making 8-hydroxyquinoline, used as a deodorant and antiseptic, emitted noxious fumes that “make our days and nights impassible.”
 Another writer referred to a local factory as “ a new Unit 731” named after the Japanese team that conducted chemical warfare experiments in World War II.
+Members of another group said they did not dare tend their rice paddies without wearing gloves and galoshes because irrigation water caused their skin to peel off."

+How do we know where the rice that we eat is grown?
 How do we know that this rice is not mixed into many of the products that we buy in our country?
 There is not labeling to show country of origin for any of the food that we eat.
 We are at risk because our own leaders are bought out by special interests who do not want the American consumer to know that we are buying food that is grown where the water is polluted.
 That is why it matters.
 Our food supply is at risk.

 Friday, October 12, 2007